Quantum Lock: A Provable Quantum Communication Advantage: Detailed Security Analysis

 Note that, if the adaptive adversary manages to get non-abort outcomes from the HLPUF corresponding to all $X'_i \in X_{\text{ad}}$ then from the Construction \ref{cons:hlpuf} we get, $1 \leftarrow \Gea(\Aad, m, X'_i, X_{\text{ad}})$.
 Due to the unforgeability assumption of Equation \eqref{eq:unforge_e1_1} we get,

-Note that, the main difference between adaptive and weak adversary lies in the choice of the query set.
-If we fix the query set $X_{\text{ad}}$, then the both adaptive $\Aad$ and weak adversary can extract the same amount of information from the responses corresponding to the query set $X_{\text{ad}}$.
-Therefore, their winning probability of the universal unforgeablity game become equivalent.
+Note that, the main difference between adaptive and weak adversaries lies in the choice of the query set.
+If we fix the query set $X_{\text{ad}}$, then the both adaptive $\Aad$ and a weak adversary can extract the same amount of information from the responses corresponding to the query set $X_{\text{ad}}$.
+Therefore, their winning probability of the universal unforgeability game becomes equivalent.
 This implies, we can rewrite Equation \eqref{eq:assump_e1_2} in the following way,

 By combining Equation \eqref{eq:assump_e1_2} and Equation \eqref{eq:assump_e1_3} we get, both the random variables $X_{[q]}$ and $X_{\text{ad}}$ are equivalent.
 From the universal unforgeability property of the PUF $\E_{f_2}$ against any $q$-query weak adversary, we get